bentman/PoShAzureLabs/README.md

 # NOTE!

-Building cloud labs with PowerShell has many advantages over manual "point-click-next-next-create" steps in web portals.
+Building cloud labs with PowerShell has advantages over "point-click-next-next-create" in web portals.

 ## BUT ...
 Infrastructure as Code (IaC) is even better - and even easier!